kubernetes-sigs/lws/site/content/en/docs/installation/_index.md

   --wait --timeout 300s
 ```

-{{% alert title="Warning" color="warning" %}}
+{{% alert title="Note" color="info" %}}
-Do not run `helm uninstall` followed by `helm install` to refresh CRDs.
+`helm upgrade` does not update CRD schemas — Helm never modifies CRDs placed
-`helm uninstall` deletes the CRDs, which cascades to the deletion of every
+in the `crds/` directory after the initial `helm install`, and does not delete
-`LeaderWorkerSet` custom resource in the cluster.
-Always upgrade in place and
+them on `helm uninstall` either.
+Always reconcile CRD schemas explicitly with
-reconcile the CRDs with the `kubectl apply` step above.
+the `kubectl apply` step above before upgrading the chart.
 {{% /alert %}}

 ### Uninstall